 When you hear the term zero-based budgeting (ZBB), thoughts of months spent building a budget from the ground up and justifying each new line item to management might come to mind, but with modern automation, reaping the benefits of ZBB doesn’t have to be anywhere near that difficult.
 In fact, according to the Path to Purchase Institute’s 2018 Shopper Marketing Trends Report, 50% of shopper marketers are now budgeting based on a zero-based scheme and 17.6% are moving in that direction, as it proves its ability to look at programs in alignment with strategy, objectives and return.

 A high-performance SMO system should feature automated budgeting tools that are designed to support a zero-based scheme.
-Budgeting tools should work to build granular transparency into cost, as that is the foundation of zero-based budgeting.
-This cost transparency can be achieved by integrating a standardized expense approval process into the program planing workflow.
-By requiring a cost estimate be submitted for every program plan, expenses are made fully traceable, and can even be automatically reflected into the rolling budget upon approval.
-This gives managers a direct line of sight into the levers of cost so waste can be identified and a better budget can be built.
-Digital cost governance also works to drive real-time budget reporting and the development of a cost archive that can be leveraged as a critical procurement tool.
+Budgeting tools should work to build granular transparency into cost, as is the foundation of zero-based budgeting.
+This cost transparency can be achieved by integrating an expense approval process into the program planing workflow.
+By requiring cost estimates be submitted for all program plans, managers are given a direct line of sight into the levers of cost so that waste can be identified and a more performance-based budget can be built.
+Digital cost governance also works to build a cost archive that can be leveraged as both a critical estimating and procurement tool.

-Another essential component of zero-based shopper budget is goal integration.
-Modern shopper budgeting tools should not only make it easier to set target budgets, but to assign them to strategic goals and measure achievement.
+Another essential component of zero-based shopper budgeting is goal integration.
+A zero-based budgeting tool should not only make it easier to set target budgets, but to assign them to strategic goals and measure achievement.
 By requiring team members assign spending to budget goals, a cost-conscious planning mindset is fostered that aligns every dollar with strategy.
 In essence, this is what zero-based budgeting is all about, and how shopper marketers are able to shift from programmatic commercial investing to performance-based.

 4. Data Visualization Dashboard

-Innovation cannot occur without a deep understanding of your retail customers and the effectiveness of past and active programs, which explains why 36% of CPGs say they are making customer insights and promotional effectiveness their top areas of analytics focus.
+Innovation cannot occur without a deep understanding of your retail customers and the effectiveness of the programs you deploy across them, which explains why 36% of CPGs say they are making customer insights and promotional effectiveness their top areas of analytics focus.
 Presently, most shopper marketers plan with limited insight into the performance and ROI of past programs.
 They also have limited insight into their customers, including how each execution is impacting sales lift and basket size at the store level.
 With program calendars housed in offline Excel files and insights contained in PowerPoint presentations, data-driven planning and future forecasting is near-impossible.

 A data virtualization dashboard removes these limitations by streaming all budget, program and tactical analytics into a visually dynamic environment of charts and graphs that update in real-time.
 Having access to real-time financial and performance data, viewable at the customer-level, allows for rapid responses to market change and customer demands.
 It also delivers a heightened understanding of what programs work best where, and when, to give program innovation and spending a targeted focus.